 As a trainer you know that mobility and flexibility are a huge part of fitness.
 Unfortunately our clients usually do no where near enough mobility work.
 This warm up is a great way to sneak some in, I will try my best to describe the exercises and will link to videos where I can find them.

-- Curtsey squat – Step one leg behind and laterally of the other leg into a curtsey like pose.
+- Curtsey Lunge – Step one leg behind and laterally of the other leg into a curtsey like pose.
 Squat down keeping the hips facing forward.
 Stand back up and repeat on the other side.
 When performed correctly you should feel a stretch through the ITB.

 - Robots (windmill) – Put your arms up in the scarecrow position.
 Bend forward at the hips and twist slightly at the same time keep your arms up.
 Keep your legs and back as straight as possible.
 Stand back up and repeat with a twist in the opposite direction.

-- Downwards dog calf rocks – Get down in a downward dog position.
+- Downwards Dog Calf Rocks – Get down in a downward dog position.
 Place one leg over the other so that one foot is on the ground and the other is resting on your ankle.
 Slowly push the heel down to the ground and then bring it back up.
 Repeat 5-10 times and then switch sides.

-- 1-leg walkout to pushup – Stand on one leg, walk your hands out ont he ground in front of you until you are in a pushup position.
+- 1-leg Walkout to Push Up – Stand on one leg, walk your hands out ont he ground in front of you until you are in a pushup position.
 Do one pushup.
 Walk your hands back in and stand up while staying on one leg.
 Switch legs and repeat.

-- Frog squats – These are different to what I see on Youtube, I’m pretty sure the people on Youtube are wrong.
+- Frog Squats – These are different to what I see on Youtube, I’m pretty sure the people on Youtube are wrong.
 Reach down and pop your fingers under your toes.
 Squat down as far as you can while keeping your heels on the ground.
 You will know when they come off the ground because your fingers will get crushed.
 Next push your hips up as high as you can straightening your legs.
 Keep your fingers under your toes.
 Squat back down again and repeat.

-- Side-side squats – Bring the legs wide, keeping one leg straight move the hips laterally and squat down onto the other leg.
+- Side-Side Squats – Bring the legs wide, keeping one leg straight move the hips laterally and squat down onto the other leg.
 Move the hips in the other direction as you bend the straight leg and straighten the bent leg.
 Make sense?
 Think of doing a lateral lunge but on the spot.

 5. Collect The [Insert equipment here]